Vice-Chancellor's Sports Scholarships terms and conditions

 - Scholarships are awarded to the individual and cannot be transferred.

-- It is recommended that the Student uses the financial assistance elements of the Scholarship for tuition, housing, books, educational supplies and associated course or programme costs.
-The university reserves the right to request, and the Student shall supply, full details of how the financial assistance has been spent.
-Along with supporting evidence if requested by the university.
+- It is recommended that the Student uses the financial assistance elements of the Scholarship for tuition, housing, books, educational supplies, associated course or programme costs, competition entry costs, and specialist sports equipment.
+The University reserves the right to request, and the Student shall supply, full details of how the financial assistance has been spent.
+Along with supporting evidence if requested by the University.

 - If the Student fails to comply with these terms, the university may require the repayment of the financial assistance in full or in part.